 Because of these differences, coxibs may be useful for people who cannot tolerate other NSAIDs and for people who are at high risk of certain complications (such as gastrointestinal bleeding) from use of other NSAIDs.
 Such people include the following:

-However, coxibs, like other NSAIDs, appear to make blood clots more likely to form and thus may increase the risk of heart attack, stroke, and blood clots in the legs.
+However, coxibs, like other NSAIDs, appear to increase the risk of heart attack, stroke, and blood clots in the legs.
 As a result, before people with certain conditions are given a coxib, they are told about the risk and the need to be closely monitored.
 These conditions include

 Coxibs, like other NSAIDs, are not appropriate for people who have heart failure or who are at increased risk of heart failure (such as those who have had a heart attack).